dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a4/README.md

   <dt>Object adapter</dt>
   <dd>
     The adapter class only inherits the new interface and uses object composition.
-It contains a private encapsulated member (e.g. a pointer to the old class and is often called <code>adaptee_</code>).
-The constructor takes in (a pointer to) an instance of the old class and uses it to initialize the class member.
+It contains a private encapsulated member of the old class type (e.g. often called <code>adaptee_</code>).
+If <code>adaptee_</code> needs some special initialization, the constructor can take in (a pointer to) an instance of the old class and uses it to initialize the class member.

-    Implementations of the old interface are used by having the composited object (e.g. "adaptee") call the operations.
+    Operations of the old interface are used by having the composited object (e.g. "adaptee") call the operations.
   </dd>
 </dl>